 Note that this is only a partial list.

 Drugs.com lists over 80 medications and OTC remedies contraindicated for use with 5-HTP supplementation.

-If you take any medications, talk to your doctor or pharmacist about possible interactions before trying it.
+If you take any medications, talk to your doctor or pharmacist about possible interactions before trying 5-HTP.

-Meanwhile, you can use one of these reputable online interaction checkers to see if anything you take interacts with 5-HTP.
+Meanwhile, you can use one of these reputable online interaction checkers to find out right now if anything you are taking negatively interacts with 5-HTP.

 Why 5-HTP Is Not a Long-Term Solution

 Another factor to consider is that 5-HTP is not intended for long-term use.

 When taken for more than a few months, it loses its effectiveness.